denlap007/hapi-audit-rest/README.md

 This is a small plugin that can generate information for auditing purposes.
 A unit of information for that purpose is called an auditing record.

 For REST APIs, **CRUD operations of users on resources** can be monitored.
-For every request an **auditing event** is emitted.
-An event handler is provided to haνdle the event.
+For every request, an **auditing event** is emitted.
+An event handler is provided to handle the event.

 Two events are pre-configured: